It’s a common call we get during cooler weather in Clearwater, Dunedin, and across Pinellas County:

 The Thermostat Says It’s Warm — So Why Doesn’t It Feel That Way?

-The thermostat measures temperature in a single location, not throughout your entire home.
+Your thermostat system measures temperature in a single location, not throughout your entire home.
 If it’s placed in a warmer area, it may shut the system off even though other rooms never reached a comfortable temperature.

 Uneven Heating Is Usually an Airflow Issue

-One of the most common reasons a Florida home feels cold while the heat is on is poor airflow.
+One of the most common reasons a Florida home feels cold even when the heat is on is poor airflow throughout the system.

 You might feel comfortable in living areas while bedrooms or back rooms stay noticeably colder.